flovera1/AI/README.md

 	<br>
 	<p>
 		This part of the repository tries to explain what a genetic algorithm is and how "evolution" occurs.
-		Unfortunately is also not ready yet.
-I'm still working in a proper representation of a Chromosome.
+		A key idea is to find a good representation of the chromosome and how to encode, decode and "score" (fitness function) a chromosome.

-		The general idea is to write a genetic algorithm which input is a number and the outout is a formula that generate that number just using: '0', '1', '2', '3', '4', '5', '6', '7', '8', '9' and operators such as: '+', '-', '*', '/'.
+		We are trying to write a genetic algorithm which input is a number and the outout is a formula that generate that number just using: '0', '1', '2', '3', '4', '5', '6', '7', '8', '9' and operators such as: '+', '-', '*', '/'.
+		For example: 10 is an input and an output could be: 6 + 4, 8 + 2, 7 + 5 - 2, and so on.
+		The number of generations is limited to 32000.
 		<br>
 		The code is written in java, so, so far to execute it, we must use a javac command:
 		<br>